 A nursing home is not a good option for dementia patients because it can be challenging to provide them with the personalized care they need.
 On the other hand, assisted living is already designed to offer this type of service and can be tailored specifically to meet their needs.

 Memory loss is among the things you should be keen on when dealing with an elderly person.
 As they age, the chances of developing mental health issues such as dementia increase.
-They lose sharpness in their thinking and decision making, hence the need to provide proper care.
+They lose sharpness in their thinking and decision-making, hence the need to provide proper care.
 While you might be putting a lot of effort into taking care of your loved one, they can get the best care when you consider memory care facilities.

 The availability of doctors and specialists in a memory facility creates the best avenue to provide the care and attention the elderly need.
 However, before you decide, you should find affordable memory care facilities near me.
 This is vital as the cost of treatment and care differs between the facilities.
-Ensure that you have information on the average cost for memory care to compare with your budget before deciding.
+Ensure that you have information on the average cost of memory care to compare with your budget before deciding.

 Consider choosing a memory care facility depending on your loved one’s health issue.
 Before deciding, ask yourself, are nursing homes good for dementia patients?
 The answers you get should help you consider alternatives to nursing homes for dementia patients, such as in-house assisted living with a trained nurse present.
 The information you have about the facilities and the services they offer can help in making proper decisions.

-Caring for an aging loved one, such as a parent, can be difficult physically, mentally and emotionally.
+Caring for an aging loved one, such as a parent, can be difficult physically, mentally, and emotionally.
 37% of us over the age of 50 don’t want to believe we’ll ever need care, though reality shows that as many as 70% of us, twice that figure, will in fact require long-term care.
 This refusal to believe what is inevitable for many stems from a fear of burdening family.
 One study found that 55% of seniors said their greatest fear regarding aging was being a burden on their family.
 They even reported being five times more concerned about being a burden than dying.

-Memory disorders, like dementia and alzheimers, are especially widespread throughout the senior population and can often require the most care.
+Memory disorders, like dementia and Alzheimer, are especially widespread throughout the senior population and can often require the most care.
 Alzheimer’s, for example, is the sixth leading cause of death in the United States, but is the only top 10 cause of death in the U.S. that cannot be prevented, slowed, or cured.
 In order to take this type of action, an elevated level of care, beyond what an adult child or family member can provide, is often needed.
 Despite the financial and emotional strain placing your loved one in a memory care center may cause, consider these three benefits of memory care services when contemplating the decision:

 - Strengthened Sense of Community Raises Levels of Happiness

-Making the decision to send a senior to an assisting living facility or somewhere for independent senior living can be very difficult.
+Making the decision to send a senior to an assisted living facility or somewhere for independent senior living can be very difficult.
 Adult children often feel like they’re abandoning their aging parents.
 In reality, 84% of residents in these communities end up enjoying their stay so much that they would recommend their community to someone else.
-A 2009 study by the ProMatura Group, LLC shows that becoming part of an independent seniors living community allows seniors to make more new friends and try more new things than their counterparts not in facilities.
-Overall, residents mostly report the experience being a better than they expected.
+A 2009 study by the ProMatura Group, LLC shows that becoming part of an independent senior living community allows seniors to make more new friends and try more new things than their counterparts not in facilities.
+Overall, residents mostly report the experience being better than they expected.

 - Enhanced Stimulation for Improved Brain Health